Douglas MacArthur: South to the Naktong, North to the Yalu

-MacArthur flew over the front line himself in his Douglas C-54 Skymaster but saw no signs of a Chinese build up and therefore decided to wait before ordering an advance or withdrawal.
-Evidence of the Chinese activity was hidden to MacArthur: the Chinese Army traveled at night and dug in during the day.
+The enemy were engaged by the UN forces at the Battle of Unsan in late October, which demonstrated the presence of Chinese soldiers in Korea.
+Nevertheless, Willoughby downplayed the evidence about Chinese intervention.
+MacArthur flew over the front line in his Douglas C-54 Skymaster but saw no signs of a Chinese build up and therefore decided to wait before ordering an advance or withdrawal.
+Evidence of the Chinese activity was hidden; the Chinese Army traveled at night and dug in during the day.
 For his reconnaissance efforts, MacArthur was nonetheless awarded the honorary combat pilot's wings.